davejoe506/bikeshare-case-study/README.md

 * Most casual rider trips originated on or near the National Mall, with the Lincoln Memorial being the most popular station to start a trip.

 ## :six: Conclusion and Recommendations
+Based on the analysis, here are my top 3 takeways and my top 3 recommendations to help convert casual riders into members:
+* Takeway #1: The number of trips for casual riders was highest on weekends and from April through July.
+  * Recommendation #1: Marketing efforts should focus on weekends in late spring and early summer to maximize the number of casual riders that could potentially be converted to members.
+* Takeway #2:

 ## :seven: Extending This Analysis
 '